seyeala/phantomtest/README.md

 ## Repository layout

-* `test_daqs.py` – imports DAQ vendor libraries (LabJack LJM, MCC UL, NI‑DAQmx) and reports whether each module is available.
+* `tests/test_daqs.py` – imports DAQ vendor libraries (LabJack LJM, MCC UL, NI‑DAQmx) and reports whether each module is available.
-* `test_nidaqmx_devices.py` – enumerates NI‑DAQmx devices and prints the name and product type of each detected device.
+* `tests/test_nidaqmx_devices.py` – enumerates NI‑DAQmx devices and prints the name and product type of each detected device.
-* `test_device_names.py` – lists device names and product types using the NI‑DAQmx Python API.
+* `tests/test_device_names.py` – lists device names and product types using the NI‑DAQmx Python API.
 * `test_ai_all.py` – reads all analog input channels on a specified NI device, averaging a given number of samples at a specified frequency.
+* `test_ao_random.py` – drives analog-output channels with random voltages within a user-specified range.
 * `requirements.txt` – Python dependencies needed for the scripts.
 * `configs/` – sample YAML configuration files.